A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding: Section Summarization Pseudo Summaries

 Originally, we attempted to collect human written section summaries ourselves.
 But when running an initial data collection pilot we found that when explaining the intended application of webpage stories, a majority of the annotators deemed the first sentence to almost always (94\% of the time) be a good enough pseudo summary.
 In the other cases when a majority of annotators voted otherwise, we found the annotation quality was too poor to use the collected written summaries.
 It proved very difficult to collect free form summaries of Wikipedia content.
 For both of these reasons we continued modeling section summarization with our pseudo summaries (the first sentence of the section).

-To perform this data collection pilot, we used an internal crowdsourcing platform to hire seven crowdworkers.
+To perform this data collection pilot, we used an internal crowd sourcing platform to hire seven crowd workers.
 They were located in India and paid hourly wages competitive for their locale.
 They have standard rights as contractors.
 The last four pages of our paper include a PDF of our instructions to annotators.
 We also tried to collect labels for well suited images for each section but ultimately did not use these annotations.

 \includepdf[pages={1-4},scale=0.85]{Wiki2Story_Plugin_Example.pdf}